Vladlgv/Red-Team-Hugo-Netlify/content/learningplan/Learning-Plan.md

 ## 1. Who I am:
 ****

-I am Vlad, I am a fourth year student, I started Fontys with the goal of becoming a programmer, as I kept studying and learning about new paths I discovered that I am more interested in networking and the backend part of the development process.
-That is why I looked for a specialization that delves in this.
-I chose Cybersecurity because it involved learning about networking, infrastructure and the way things work.
-I enjoy learning about the way system work and knowing little tricks and hacks to exploit this system.
-I had a great deal of fun (and a equal amount of frustration) learning about the different attack methods and how hackers think and make their attacks.
+My name is Vlad.
+I am a fourth year student.
+When I started at Fontys my goal was to become a programmer, but as I kept studying and learning about new paths, I discovered that I am more interested in networking and the backend part of the development process.
+Which is why I chose Cybersecurity as my specialization, it involves learning about networking, infrastructure and the way things work.
-Until now I have completed my first 3 years of studies, I have followed the software engineering track where I have learned about web development, application development, programming principles, design patterns and  many different programming languages such as c#, python, java, php, GoLang , C, C++.
-All this was done through practical projects, at this point I have completed all 3 major projects PROCP, PROP and PROEP all of them requiring us to make a project together with a group teaching us about software development with a group.
+I enjoy learning about the way systems work and knowing little tricks and hacks to exploit these systems.
+I had a great deal of fun (and an equal amount of frustration) learning about the different attack methods and how hackers think and make their attacks.
+So far I have completed the first 3 years of my studies, where I followed the software engineering track.
+There I have learnt about web development, application development, programming principles, design patterns and many different programming languages such as C#, python, java, php, GoLand, C and C++.
+I have learnt these things through practical projects, of which I have already completed all three major ones PROCP, PROP and PROEP.
+Each of them requiring me to make a project together with a group teaching us about software development.

 In addition to my software development track I have chosen cybersecurity as my main specialization.
-I have completed both the offensive and defensive specializations where I have learned many things that I hope to build upon in this minor, such as writing a proper report how to structure a Pentest, different attack techniques such as XSS , buffer overflow,  phishing, SQL injection, cross site scripting etc. But also, how to defend a system and how it is build therefore learning how to better use virtual environments, networking topologies, using DMZs, network sniffers and IDS like snort and different kinds of tools.
+I have completed both the offensive and defensive specializations where I have learnt many things that I hope to build upon in this minor, such as writing a proper report, how to structure a Pentest, different attack techniques such as XSS, buffer overflow, phishing, SQL injection and cross site scripting.
+But also, how to defend a system and how it is built therefore learning how to better use virtual environments, networking topologies, using DMZs, network sniffers and IDS like snort and different kinds of tools.

-On top of all that, I also had an internship with a cybersecurity-based assignment, here I starting learning more about the security engineering.
-I learned how DevOps is used for automation and securing of the development process.
-How tests are automated, how cloud, containers and monitoring are tied together and how security software is made.
+On top of all that, I also had an internship with a cybersecurity-based assignment, here I started learning more about security engineering.
+I learned how DevOps is used for automation and securing of the development process, how tests are automated, how cloud, containers and monitoring are tied together and how security software is made.
+Based on all the things I have learnt throughout the years I have concluded that the things that I enjoy the most are programming, learning about new systems and exploiting them.
+At this point I am at an impasse as to what my ideal job would be.
-Based on all the things I have learned throughout the years I have concluded that the things that I enjoy the most are programming, learning about new systems and exploiting them.
-At this point I am at a impasse as to what my ideal job would be I like being a DevOps engineer but I also wish to become security analyst.
+I like being a DevOps engineer but I also wish to become security analyst.
 Regardless, my ideal job would be a combination of a pen tester and a DevOps engineer (which I don’t know if it exists yet) but at my current level I know that I want to pursue a OSPC certification which would help me either way to become a better security professional.
 Therefore, my plan for my future semester is to learn and take the OSCP exam.